Dorialexander/FreedomOfPanorama/README.md

 ###Google News.

 All the result pages (in html) of the query "freedom of panorama" were registered locally.
 Several parsing functions (within [extract_ggnews.py](https://github.com/Dorialexander/FreedomOfPanorama/blob/master/extract_ggnews.py)) then allowed to transform the html structure as a dataset of links, article title, date and media name.
-In the same manneer we have removed some duplicated results (by checking if a title were already in the dataset).
 Some time, Google News issued results that did not includ the proper name "freedom of panorama" and usually talked about a different topic (albeit somewhat linked).
-We have consequently removed every result that did not mention the expression "freedom of panorama" in the snippets.
+We have consequently removed every result that did not mention the expression "panorama" in the snippets.

 ```python
 #"anorama" rather than panorama as a lazy way to avoid taking caps into account…